-In accordance with applicable legislation, standards, regulations and guidance, looks to work with the fostered child's parent(s) and significant others.
+In accordance with applicable legislation, standards, regulations and guidance, our foster carers are encouraged to work with the fostered child's parent(s) and significant others.
 We understand the importance of meaningful involvement and the significant impact that this can have on the child or young person's life.
 Our staff members and foster parents are experienced in working with birth families in a way that positively recognises and respects their involvement.